wpgaurav/dynamic-month-year-into-posts/README.txt

 == Changelog ==

+= 1.3.1 =
+* Date change for Black Friday and Cyber Monday dates

 = 1.3.0 =
 * New: `[blackfriday]` and `[cybermonday]` shortcodes render this years Black Fridy and Cyber Monday dates like November 25 and November 28.
 Couple these with `[year]` to make the dates complete.
 [See this example](https://gauravtiwari.org/wp-content/uploads/2022/10/black-friday-date.jpg)